whymarrh/mattress/README.md

 Rested
 ======

 Rested is a small framework, a foundation if you will, on top of which you can build APIs.
 Rested is not a web framework, it is an API framework.
 It was/is based on [restify] and borrows heavily from it, but differs in some aspects.
-Despite it's name, Rested will automatically create REST APIs for you &mdash; whether your API is actually RESTful depends on you.
+Despite it's name, Rested not will automatically create REST APIs for you &mdash; whether your API is actually RESTful depends on you.

 Got ideas and/or feature requests?
 [Please file and issue.](https://github.com/whymarrh/rested/issues)